Routes Asia handed over to Brisbane

 “There is a lot of potential in this growing market that airlines will be keen to tap into,” Mr Small said.

 Brisbane saw a record high of nearly 1.2 million international visitors in 2016, and come 2020, Brisbane Airport’s capacity will double with the completion of a second runway.

 Since the beginning of 2015, the airport has secured routes to 15 additional markets, including Abu Dhabi, Vancouver, Shanghai and Tokyo Narita.
 It was recently voted the Best Airport in Australia/Pacific in the 2017 Skytrax World Airport Awards.

-Brisbane Marketing's Rob Nelson attended Routes Asia 2017 ahead of meetings with airlines in Tokyo, Beijing and Shanghai as part of a consortium working to attract new airline services to Brisbane.
+Brisbane EDA's Rob Nelson attended Routes Asia 2017 ahead of meetings with airlines in Tokyo, Beijing and Shanghai as part of a consortium working to attract new airline services to Brisbane.